UtrechtUniversity/MATLAB-on-HPC/Linux_intro.md

 VIM will open in command mode.
 To edit a file, you need to go to insert mode by typing `i`.

-Now all arrow keys and alphabetical keys will behave as expected.
+Now all arrow keys and alphabetical keys will behave as expected and you can edit test.

+You can only paste copied text when you are in Insert mode.
+To paste: right click and click Paste.

+!When you paste while you are in Command mode, it may appear to work, but often only part of the text will be pasted.

 To exit insert mode hit the Esc key.